-Issue No. 11 of Le Simplegadi
+Issue no. 19 of Le Simplegadi

-Only contributions that conform to the guidelines and arrive before the deadline (31st May 2013) will go through the refereeing process.
-Authors must submit an abstract in the language of the article and in English.
+Only contributions that are in line with the guidelines and which arrive before the deadline will go through the peer review process.
+Authors must submit an abstract in the language of the article and in English (maximum 200 words).

 To facilitate the reviewing process, submit articles in RTF format to: firstname.lastname@example.org

-The deadline for submissions is May 31st 2013
+The deadline for submissions is 31st May 2019